JasonDai1219/Predictive_model/README.md

 In 2012, the revolutionary iPhone makes people's access to internet easier and ubiquitous.
 We would like to see our model's accuracy in these groups:

 Group X:
-> recipes published prior to 2012.
+> Recipes published prior to 2012.

 Group Y:
-> recipes published in and after 2012.
+> Recipes published in and after 2012.

 **Evaluation metric**: `Precision`.
 The reason to use `Precision` here is that we would like to see low `precision` metric in this predictive model as the `false positive` would imply that the user making the recipe should actually spend energy on making other recipes.